medusajs/medusa/docs/content/modules/orders/backend/handle-order-claim-event.md

 ### Medusa Components

 It's assumed that you already have a Medusa backend installed and set up.
 If not, you can follow the [quickstart guide](../../../development/backend/install.mdx) to get started.

-### Redis

-Redis is required for batch jobs to work.
-Make sure you [install Redis](../../../development/backend/prepare-environment.mdx#redis) and [configure it with the Medusa backend](../../../development/backend/configurations.md#redis).
+The Medusa backend must also have an event bus module installed, which is available when using the default Medusa backend starter.

 ### Notification Provider